Cornerstone of Southern California, Celebrating 40 Years

 Alcohol Withdrawal Symptoms

-If your husband has an alcohol use disorder, you may notice that he experiences some physical and psychological withdrawal symptoms when he cannot drink alcohol.
+If your spouse has an alcohol use disorder, you may notice that they experiences some physical and psychological withdrawal symptoms when they cannot drink alcohol.
 These symptoms usually arise because of how alcohol interacts with the central nervous system.

 Although different for everyone, alcohol withdrawal symptoms include: